Should I start with airplane lessons?

 Not nearly enough, but the number is on the rise!
 There is a huge demand for helicopter pilots and women have great career opportunities in the field.
 Today, only a small percentage of helicopter pilots are female, but we are excited to do our part in helping women achieve their aviation aspirations!

 Can I do instrument training?

 Yes!
-Interstate Helicopters provides training towards an Instrument Rating in the R44 Raven II using an Aspen EFD1000 and Garmin GNS 650 GPS.
+Interstate Helicopters provides training towards an Instrument Rating using the latest avionics from Garmin in our R44 Raven II.

 Copyright © 2018 Interstate Helicopters Inc. - All